 Grit sizes in the middle of the spectrum are the most popular for choice.
 Sandpaper grits in this range are generally safe bets for most tasks.

-By applying additional force to your workpiece, you can reduce the toughness of the material you’re working with.
+By applying more force to your workpiece, you can reduce the toughness of the material.
 Alternatively, you might put gentle pressure to protect delicate materials.
 Typically, this grit is reserved for usage on unfinished wood.

 190 to 220 Grit